gojimmypi/ulx3s-examples/VisualMicro-SSD1331-Display/README.md

-# Using VisualMicro to program the ULX3S SSD1331 Display from ESP32
+# Using VisualMicro to Program the ULX3S ESP32 Display

 ## Quick Start